desertbit/pwhash/README.md

 All hashing methods come with a test suite which verifies their operation against itself as well as the output of other password hashing implementations to ensure compatibility with them.

-To install pwhash, use the `go get` command.

-    go get github.com/ncw/pwhash

-I hope you find this library to be useful and easy to use!

-**NB** this is a mirror of the original code at `antihe.ro/pwhash` which is no longer available.